Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/4_pick_and_place.md

 ## RobotMoveGoal Parameters

-So far we know that the Niryo One robot action server is expecting `RobotMoveGoal` messages.
-Looking at the `RobotMoveGoal` message type we see that it contains a single parameter, `RobotMoveCommand`.
-Furthermore, looking at the `RobotMoveCommand` message we see that it is used as a catch all for executing a variety of commands on the robot.
+The `goal` section in the `niryo_one_msgs/action/RobotMove.action` file shows a single parameter, `RobotMoveCommand`.
+Then looking at the `RobotMoveCommand` message we see that it is used as a catch all for executing a variety of commands on the robot.

 ### RobotMoveGoal.RobotMoveCommand